Best Mirrorless Cameras for Astrophotography (2024)

 1. Sony A7 III if you want a proven Sony mirrorless at a mid-range price (or the Sony A7 IV if you want the latest version)

-2. Sony A7R IV if you want super high resolution and have the budget (or the Sony A7R V if you want the latest version)
+2. Sony A7R V if you want super high resolution and have the budget

-4. Nikon Z6 II if you want a great value Nikon mirrorless
+3. Nikon Z6 III if you want a great value Nikon mirrorless

-5. Canon EOS RP if you want a Canon and the cheapest full-frame mirrorless
+4. Canon EOS R8 if you want a Canon and a great budget full-frame mirrorless

-We hope you found this helpful.
-Please let us know if you have any comments below.
+Please let us know if you have any comments or questions below.

 About the Author